alexanderkiel/env-tools/README.md

    {:host "localhost"}}
 ```

-A already said, the structure of the resulting data structure is derived from the specs used.
+As already said, the structure of the resulting data structure is derived from the specs used.
 In our example, we used two nested `keys` specs: `(s/keys :req-un [:config/database])` which expects the key `:database` with values following the spec `:config/database` while the `:config/database` spec expects the key `:host` to be a string.
 The function `build-config` takes those specs and searches the environment for the key `DATABASE_HOST` which is composed of the two keys `:database` and `:host`.
 If it finds a value, it will return it, otherwise it returns nothing.
 That said, `build-config` returns at most what your supplied spec defines.
 You never get the whole environment.
-So `build-config` is like a query on the environment using spec as query language.
+So `build-config` is like a query on the environment using spec as a query language.

 ## Supported Specs